mrchrisjoy/redux-entity/README.md

 ### getNextPage

-Get next page from a collection state.
+Get next page from a collection meta.

 #### Parameters